 This dish is usually eaten on a Sunday afternoon, surrounded by friends and family—a whole afternoon event sitting at the terrasse of a restaurant.
 But also popular in the streets, it served as a communal dinner between neighbours.
 Originally, paellas were made over direct fire, giving the paella a smokey flavour.
-However, in our modern days, you use the special Pimenton de la Vera (smoked paprika; spicy or sweet) to recreate this smoky flavour.
+However, nowadays, you use the unique Pimenton de la Vera (smoked paprika; spicy or sweet) to recreate this smoky flavour.

 The Divine Socarrat

 The best part of paella is the tasty toasted crust at the bottom of the pan.
 It’s called the “Socarrat” and is only possible when using the special paella pan with a direct flame; otherwise, you’ll never get to create it.
-It’s unnecessary, although in Spain, a paella without this toasted crust “Socarrat” is like a cheeseburger without cheese.
+It’s unnecessary, although a paella without this toasted crust “Socarrat” is like a cheeseburger without cheese in Spain.

 To Serve with